bbc/rmp-translate/README.md

 ### Instantiation

 You then need to set up the configuration and instantiate the translate class.
 A basic example follows.
-More details on the configuration options and recommended usage are included below(link?)
+More details on the configuration options and recommended usage are included below
 ```php
 use RMP\Translate\TranslateFactory;
 use RMP\Translate\Translate;